adamsilver/fdpb/03-book-a-flight.md

 The defacto thinking is that date pickers are always better than typing numbers into a text box.
 For memorable dates, such as date of birth, this is most certainly not true.
 It's arduous having to scroll and click through multiple years and months to find a date, when typing in 6 numbers unassisted is considerably quicker.

 GDS's research shows that 3 *separate* text boxes works best&mdash;one for day, month and year.
 Why 3 boxes?
-Because it solves the formatting issues we discussed earlier.
+Because it solves the formatting issues discussed earlier.

 ![GDS date of birth](./images/gds-dob.png)